ashishgoyal545/Analytics-and-Experiments/README.md

 # 📊 Analytics & Experiments

 Utilities and templates for **funnels, churn, and A/B tests**.
-These are **PM-friendly tools** to reason about metrics, experiment design, and decision-making.
+These are **PM-friendly tools** to reason about metrics, experiment design, and data-driven decisions.

 ---